Dkyse/213_Project_debugger/README.md

 # 213 Project Debugger Instructions

 ## General Instructions:
-Run the makefile in the `parallel_debugger` folder.
-You can then run the parallel_debugger executable.
-The parallel_debugger executable first takes in the program path, then any command line inputs that the program requires.
-The program should be an executable.
-The parallel_debugger first displays sources files related to the executable, then it displays the thread ID, instruction address, file path and line number.
-To advance the debugger, press enter.
+1. To compile the code, run the `make` in the `parallel_debugger` folder.
+You can then run the `parallel_debugger` executable.
+2. The `parallel_debugger` executable takes the program path as its first argument, then any command line inputs that should be passed to the program.

-To get help, just type `parallel_debugger`
+3. For each instruction run by the program, the `parallel_debugger` displays the thread ID, instruction address, file path and line number.
+4. To advance the debugger, press enter.
+When a line number cannot be found, `parallel_debugger` advances automatically to the next instruction.

 ## Example Letter Count program:
 Source: `sample` program is Derek's assignment 4 letter count program.